An Olympian’s Guide to the Market Selloff: Seeking Rewards In High-Risk Situations

 Of course, this all raises the question of what economic benefits, if any, hosting the Olympics brings to a city.
 It took Montreal 30 years to pay off its debt.
 The 2004 Summer Games in Athens—the birthplace of the Olympics—is now partially blamed for triggering the Greek debt crisis.
 And in Rio de Janeiro, Brazil, host of the 2016 Summer Games, a number of multimillion-dollar stadiums and arenas sit unused and have become eyesores.
 (PyeongChang, by contrast, plans to raze the stadium it built for opening and closing ceremonies after the Games are complete.)

-Like any other type of investing, there’s no reward without some risk—and, as this week has proven, it’s all about how you manage it.
+Like any other type of investing, there’s no reward without some risk—and, as last week has proven, it’s all about how you manage it.

 A Case Study in Good Financial Planning